nadavash/school-vault/info474/hw6-soft-design/README.md

 reusable d3 chart with user-editable properties, and it can handle two different data formats.

+## Public methods:

+`width([val: Number])` - Gets/sets the width of the chart.

+`height([val: Number])` - Gets/sets the height of the chart.

+`minColor([val: String])` - Gets/sets the minimum color for the lowest value in the heatmap.
+Accepts an rgb, hex, or color name.

+`maxColor([val: String])` - Gets/sets the maximum color for the highest value in the heatmap.
+Accepts an rgb, hex, or color name.

+`xLabels([val: Array])` - Gets/sets the labels for the horizontal axis of this heatmap.
+Accepts an array of labels as the label values.
+The number of elements in the array should match the number of columns in the dataset.

+`yLabels([val: Array])` - Gets/sets the labels for the vertical axis of this heatmap.
+Accepts an array of labels as the label values.
+The number of elements in the array should match the number of rows in the dataset.

+`transitionDuration([val: Number])` - Gets/sets the transition duration for this
+chart's animations.

 ## Creating & configuring a heatmap

 Creating a heatmap works the same way as any other D3 reusable chart.
 You can